Wrongful Death Attorney in Woodstock, GA

 Wrongful death occurs when a person is killed or dies due to the misconduct or negligence of another.
 In the event that a wrongful death occurs, the existing members of the victim’s family may choose to sue.
 The majority of wrongful death cases trail in the wake of criminal trials, using related evidence, but with a lower standard of proof.
 A person found liable for wrongful death may or may not be convicted of a crime associated with that death.
+Hire P. Kent Eichelzer III to be your wrongful death attorney.

 Wrongful Death Statute